project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/34-peter-donovan-the-wonders-of-soil-and-asking-better-questions-when-investing-in-it.md

 ---
-title: 34 Peter Donovan, the wonders of soil and asking better questions when investing in it
+title: 34 Peter Donovan The Wonders Of Soil And Asking Better Questions When Investing In It
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-05-21)